lammps/lammps/doc/src/Build_package.rst

 LAMMPS includes several of these files to define configuration "presets", similar to the options that exist for the Make based system.
-Using these files you can enable/disable portions of the available packages in LAMMPS.
-If you need a custom preset you can take one of them as a starting point and customize it to your needs.
+Using these files, you can enable/disable portions of the available packages in LAMMPS.
+If you need a custom preset, you can make a copy of one of them and modify it to suit your needs.

 .. code-block:: bash